phan/phan/internal/CLI-HELP.md

   A comma-separated list of directories that defines files that will be excluded from static analysis, but whose class and method information should be included.
-  (can be repeated, ignored if --include-analysis-directory-list is used)
+  (can be repeated, ignored if --include-analysis-file-list is used)

   Generally, you'll want to include the directories for third-party code (such as "vendor/") in this list.